 Of course, it helps to loot everything you can see for around P60 pesos.
 You can find John D. MacDonald crime novels, sci-fi adventure novels, adult westerns, and war or spy novels.
 The Age of Atomic tradepaperback novel we found at the second floor shop in the same mall (Chapters and Pages has two book kiosks there) and it was an amazing find, they have most of the more popular authors in the second floor shop--Terry Brooks, Charlaine Harris, and whoever you may like.
 Just drop by Trinoma and for just P200 you can bring home a ton of books.

-This book store is usually more stocked with inspirational books and rarely can you find good genre books but after patiently browsing their shop on occasion, we were able to grab some good finds for both sci-fi and horror.
+This book kiosk and shop located in shopping malls like SM North is usually more stocked with inspirational books and rarely can you find good genre books but after patiently browsing their shop on occasion, we were able to grab some good finds for both sci-fi and horror.

 The genre books you can get are very affordable compared to most other thrift book stores, even hardback books cost only P80 if you're lucky to chance upon Spectrum genre collections.
 The novels below are just some of the careful picks we discovered over several months of checking the shop and it is worth the time to drop by and eye the shelves for any author or title you might recognize being out of place ( a sure sign you got a good buy ) aka still on display waiting for you.